sylus-squared/skidX/README.md

 - [ ] Automated writing of mediafire reports (just the description not actually submitting them) <br/>
 - [ ] Geolocation of requests <br/>
 - [ ] Script for automatically finding and downloading samples <br/>
+- [ ] Support for internet access on the VM through TOR, a VPN or a proxy <br/>

 *There will most likely be more I have forgotten to add and this list will change*